Local tropicalizations of splice type surface singularities: Local tropicalization

 \section{Local tropicalization}

-In~\cite{PPS 13}, the last two authors developed a theory of local tropicalizations, adapting the original formulation of (global) tropical geometry (see, e.g.~\cite{MS 15}) to the local setting.
+In~\cite{PPS 13}, the last two authors developed a theory of {\em local tropicalizations} of algebraic, analytic or formal germs endowed with maps to (not necessarily normal) toric varieties, adapting the original formulation of global tropicalization (see, e.g.~\cite{MS 15}) to the local setting.
 In this section, we recall the basics on local tropicalizations that will be needed in~\autoref{sec:local-trop-newm}.
-We focus our attention on germs $(Y,0)\hookrightarrow \CC^n$ defined by ideals in the ring of convergent power series $\boxedo{\cO}:=\CC\{z_1,\ldots, z_n\}$ near the origin, rather than over its completion $\boxedo{\hat{\cO}}:=\CC\llbracket z_1,\ldots, z_n \rrbracket $.
-Both notions of local tropicalizations will agree by~\autoref{rm:convergentToPowerSeries}.
+We focus our attention on germs $(Y,0)\hookrightarrow \CC^n$ defined by ideals $I$ of the ring of convergent power series $\boxedo{\cO}:=\CC\{z_1,\ldots, z_n\}$ near the origin, rather than of its completion $\boxedo{\hat{\cO}}:=\CC\llbracket z_1,\ldots, z_n \rrbracket $.
+As~\autoref{rm:convergentToPowerSeries} confirms, both local tropicalizations yield the same set.